Ask any of your fellow gamers what they think of the

 to the VideoBrain's downfall was that it did not support the

-popular programming language BASIC, instead users had to settle
+popular programming language BASIC.
+Instead users had to

-for APL/S, an obscure and quirky programming language used
+settle for APL/S, an obscure and quirky programming language

-finding a target audience with it's poorly designed program
+finding a target audience with it's small program library.

-library.
-Most of the available programs were either
+Most of the available programs were either productivity or

-productivity or educational in nature with only a smattering of
+educational in nature with only a smattering of action titles

-action titles.
-But what may have been the nail in the
+and no third party support.
+But what may have been the

 availability.
 While game systems such as the Atari 2600